 BA, MA, MFA

 Vic has over twenty years experience working as a graphic designer and runs a design company called Dragonfly Design.
-She has managed ANZATA / ANZACATA’s communications since 2008, including coordinating and designing ANZJAT.
+She managed ANZATA / ANZACATA’s communications from 2008 to 2019, including coordinating and designing ANZJAT.
 She is well-versed in academic writing and referencing and likes to write about art.
 She is the marketing manager and graphic designer for the Wallace Arts Centre in Auckland.
 Vic is also an artist and has completed an MFA at Whitecliffe College of Arts and Design.

 BMus, LTCL, GradDipEd&Pub, MArtAdmin, PhD